mendix/docs/content/releasenotes/developer-portal/index.md

 #### Improvements

-* We made some minor improvements to the style of the Stories Beta release.
-The issues regarding batch actions on this Stories Beta page are also fixed with this release.
+* We made some minor improvements to the style of the [Stories](/developerportal/collaborate/stories#beta) beta version.
+This release fixes issues regarding batch actions.

 ### December 13th, 2019